Guilded-NET/Guilded-NET.github.io/references/EmbedMedia.md

 Inheritance [System.Object](https://docs.microsoft.com/en-us/dotnet/api/System.Object 'System.Object') &#x27A1; [BaseObject](BaseObject 'Guilded.NET.Base.BaseObject') &#x27A1; EmbedMedia
 ### Remarks
-Represents an image, a thumbnail or a video in an embed.
+Represents an image, a thumbnail or a video in an embed that can have its defined dimensions with [Width](EmbedMedia_Width 'Guilded.NET.Base.Embeds.EmbedMedia.Width') and [Height](EmbedMedia_Height 'Guilded.NET.Base.Embeds.EmbedMedia.Height') properties.

-Provides both a way to set image's URL and its dimensions

 | Constructors | |
 | :--- | :--- |